 Munching and slurping: have a glass of water nearby just in case your mouth goes dry mid call, but don't eat or drink proper while taking part in a telephone interview.

 Taking other calls or responding to texts: switch off your mobile if you are using a landline; switch off your landline if you are using your mobile... or move to another room.

-Multitasking: resist the urge to reply to e-mails, check your Facebook page, make your lunch, wash up, etc - focus only on the person at the other end of the line.
+Multitasking: resist the urge to reply to emails, check your Facebook page, make your lunch, wash up, and so on.
+Focus only on the person at the other end of the line.

 Being too laid back, literally: Don't slouch on the couch; sit up straight, as it will help you feel and sound more confident and alert.
 Some people find taking calls standing up immediately gives energy to their conversation.